seandstewart/bardly/pending/roman/julius-caesar/11-player.md

 Merely upon myself.
 Vexed I am
 Of late with passions of some difference,
 Which give some soil perhaps to my behaviors;
-But let not therefore my good friends be grieved—
+But let not therefore my good friends be grieved--
-Among which number, Cassius, be you one—
+Among which number, Cassius, be you one--
 Nor construe any further my neglect,
 Than that poor Brutus, with himself at war,
 Forgets the shows of love to other men.